 Fully confined O-Ring

-Sealed to casing for zero leakage.
+Sealed to the casing for zero leakage.
 Acid-resistant Viton standard other materials available

 Generous passageways in the magnet and bearing circuit result in the smallest possible pressure drop across the bearings.
 This maximizes the flow rate and the pressure in the critical bearing area to prevent vaporization and loss of hydraulic bearing support.
 Unique vane geometry in the containment shell coupled with dynamic grooves in the bearings prevents solids from getting trapped and accumulating in the circulation path.
 Can pass 5% (by weight) soft solids up to 160 microns.
 Other pump designs will “choke” on small solids due to tight clearances with multiple static flow paths.